Jesfars/practise/README.md

-# practise
+# practiseRe
-To Pratice git comments
+To Pratice git commends